 Traumatic stress looks different on everyone.
+Trauma in teens is a serious issue.
 A wide range of things can qualify as a traumatic experience for children and teens.
 It can be a personal experience.
 But it doesn’t have to be.

 If your daughter has recently experienced a traumatic event, it is crucial that you respond appropriately.
 Your response can influence the way that they react to the event.
 Use resources to educate yourself on signs and effects of trauma on children.
 Also, you should locate professional sources that are available to help.